 ARTICLE X ─ COMMITTEES

 Section 1.
-STANDING COMMITTEES.
+STANDING COMMITTEES

 The standing committee chairmen of this club shall be appointed by the President, and approved by the Executive Committee, to include: Membership, Bylaws, Campaign Activities, Legislative, and Fundraising.

 Officers may be appointed to chair standing committees, and no other standing committee chairmen may be named without an amendment of theses bylaws.